 Parody Time!
 It looks like “Hitchcok Presents”, but instead of a person its a bear.
 (I guess?
 It could just be a very strange hairdo) He tells us a story.
 In this strory a one Sylvester the cat is about to break into Granny’s house and eat tweety.
 Once grabbing him he loses his balance on the stack of furniture he is standing on and collapses.
 Tweety uses this time to escape.
 Sylvester comes to and seeing the feather in his mouth deduces that he ate Tweety.
 Hearing Granny he makes his leave happy to have escaped.
 The narrator works his nerves up by calling it murder.
 It dosen’t help when Sylvester walks by a newspaper hunting a criminal known as “The Cat.”
 He hides in a building.
 (I assume it’s his house) He tries to relax by listening to the radio and reading but both things just add to his guilt.
 So he resorts to smoking and coffee drinking.
 (To calm his nerves i guess?
 I don’t think coffee does this, anyone care to explain?)
 He stays awake all night.
 While taking a sleeping pill shower he breaks down sobbing.
 The narrator tells him to give himself up and Sylvester agrees.
 Upon arriving back at the scene of the crime he finds Tweety alive and well.
 His happiness soon turns to hunger, when Granny whacks him for trying to eat her bird.
 The narrator ends his tale and Sylvester throws a brick at him.

-sorry for lack of update last week. i was forced to go camping and it took alot out of me. in other knews i got a new person to visit here. (give yourself a hand ava) so without further ado: A blizzard is taking place and granny can’t get to her cabin where her pets are. (and the man is no help “well, im sorry maam”) In the cabin we see that the two are good friends. (well sylvester almost tries to eat tweety, but he controls himself) they hear over a radio, that they are snowed in and worry they will starve.
+A blizzard is taking place and Granny can’t get to her cabin where her pets are.
+(And the man stopping her is no help “Well, I’m sorry ma’am”) In the cabin we see that the two pets are good friends.
+(Well Sylvester almost tries to eat Tweety, but he controls himself) They hear over a radio, that they are snowed in and worry they will starve.
 Tweety won’t because the only food available is birdseed.
-Sylvester thinks of something he can eat but he doesnt tell tweety.
-Instead he offers him a chance to go sailing (in a boiling pot of water) or skating (in a pan of grease) this would work out great but also in the cabin is a mouse who is starving and decides that putty tat is on the menu.
-Eventually granny makes it back to the cabin, to her suprise she only brought more bird seed.
+Sylvester thinks of something he can eat but he doesn’t tell Tweety what it is.